-The individual podcast assesses learning outcome one and three on a theoretical basis.
-Students should be able to demonstrate knowledge and understanding of theoretical concepts and frameworks and evaluate these to address the topic in question.
-References should be submitted as a separate word document.
+The individual podcast assesses learning outcome one and three on a theoretical basis:

+- construct the company financial statements (plus journal, ledger and trial balance) from a jumble of raw data - identify and finance the investments companies should undertake and should have learnt why and how companies compensate their investors a separate word document.
 Some of the references from the wider reading list of unit 2 might be helpful for the essay, and while it is expected that the assignment refer to the chapters of the core reading students are also expected to conduct further research in the area of interest.
-The assignment should be submitted electronically.